mmiguelo/Libft/README.md

 - List manipulation functions
 - Diverse Bool functions

-# Installation ⚙️
+# Install and Compile ⚙️

-To install libft, simply clone the repository and run the make command to compile the library.
+1. To install libft, simply clone the repository and run the make command to compile the library.

 ```
 git clone https://github.com/mmiguelo/Libft.git